BalducciFrancesco/SF-crimes-weekend/_posts/2025-03-31-assignment-2.markdown

 - **Richmond & Presidio: A Safer Alternative**
   How about enjoying a **laid-back night with craft beers** in a safer setting?
 Head to **Richmond or Presidio**.
 These neighborhoods are home to some of San Francisco’s best [microbreweries](https://www.sftravel.com/article/san-francisco-nightlife-neighborhood) and show **significantly lower crime rates** compared to downtown nightlife districts.

-# Bukeh plot
+# Bokeh plot
-This visualization displays the average number of incidents per day for two crime categories across all weeks of the year.
+This visualization displays the average number of incidents throughout the year for the two crime categories mentioned, highlighting the individual weeks.
 The main plot shows daily averages, with weekends highlighted in a light red shade to indicate potential shifts in crime patterns between weekdays and weekends.
 An interactive time slider below presents the total number of incidents per week, allowing users to adjust the view in the main plot.
 The legend on the right distinguishes between the two crime categories, providing a clear comparison of their trends over time.

 <iframe src="{{ site.baseurl }}/assets/templates/combined_crime_patterns_with_legend.html" frameborder="0" style="height: 550px; width: 100%; min-width: 800px"></iframe>

-The plot reveals a strong correlation between incidents of assault and malicious mischief, with increases in one crime type often accompanied by similar trends in the other.
-However, some exceptions stand out—particularly in weeks 1, 30, 34, 35, 36, 41, and 50, where midweek spikes in assault are not matched by corresponding increases in malicious mischief.
-Another clear pattern is the higher prevalence of both crime types on weekends compared to weekdays.
-Despite these spikes, overall crime levels remain relatively stable, ranging between 17 and 35 incidents per week.
+The plot underscores a clear weekend dependency for both assault and malicious mischief, with crime levels for both categories consistently spiking on weekends compared to weekdays.
+This pattern suggests that external factors, such as increased social activity or alcohol consumption, may play a significant role in driving these trends.
+While the two crime types often rise and fall together, this correlation appears to be a consequence of their shared weekend dependency rather than a direct relationship.
+Notably, exceptions such as weeks 1, 30, 34, 35, 36, 41, and 50 reveal midweek spikes in assault that are not mirrored by malicious mischief, further emphasizing the independent yet parallel weekend-driven behavior of these crimes.
+Despite these weekend surges, overall crime levels remain relatively stable, ranging between 17 and 35 incidents per week.

 ### Notable Time Periods
 - **New Year’s Celebrations (Weeks 52 & 1)**